KyleDavis2200/Drruuuuummm/Journal.md

 <img width="744" height="600" alt="image" src="https://github.com/user-attachments/assets/b1371737-7ddf-491d-a0fc-7eb8ca5448f2" />
 From there I added wheelguards and made space for the drive motors.
 I also started to think about how the top plate would be mounted.
 <img width="769" height="588" alt="image" src="https://github.com/user-attachments/assets/af75d781-09ca-4cb7-aae5-9dd5dff28b34" />
 After that, I added the top plate and created a cutout for the weapon motor wires.
+I then created an assembly file and inserted the motors, wheels, battery, and ESC.

 Along with making most of the CAD model, I also started working on the Bill of Materials and weight sheet for this robot, allowing me to check to make sure I was underbudget and underweight.